County magistrate: Twentieth century and Republican China

 The late Qing reforms of the early 20th century made basic changes.
 With the abolition of the centrally administered examination system, magistrates came to be selected by a local or ad hoc examinations, at least in theory, though recommendation and personal relations were more important in practice.
 The law of avoidance remained in effect, though it too was no longer enforced rigorously, and the political chaos of the period was reflected in rapid turnover and shorter terms of office.
 One study found that most magistrates were appointed by the militarists who controlled the area.
 In the years leading up to the founding of the Nationalist government in 1928, however, there was a noticeable improvement in the education and technical training of the magistrates, particularly in law and administration.
 The study also concluded that the civilian bureaucracy became more and more militarized.

 The County Organic Law, passed by the Nationalist government in 1928, defined the county as the basic level of government, and stipulated that the county magistrate, now called xianzhang, would be appointed by the provincial authorities.
 The county was supervised also by the Nationalist Party, which operated in parallel with the county government, an arrangement in accordance with the Party's Leninist structure.
 In addition, the new government organized a larger bureaucracy at the local level.

-During the Chinese Civil War, which lasted for several decades starting in 1927, the Communist Party of China built a bureaucratic base in many parts of China using the Soviet Union as a model.
+During the Chinese Civil War, which lasted for several decades starting in 1927, the Chinese Communist Party built a bureaucratic base in many parts of China using the Soviet Union as a model.
 After the civil war ended, the ROC retained the magistrate on Taiwan.
 They became the heads of the county after the central government streamlined all provinces which effectively downsized to non-self-governing bodies in 1998, and in 2019 all provincial governmental organs were formally abolished.